51pgwamuyu/celo-101/readme.md

 }
 ```
-contarct Art{...}.To define a contract in solidity we use name **contract** followed by name of your contract like oures is Art.
+**contarct Art{...}**.To define a contract in solidity we use name **contract** followed by name of your contract like oures is art.
-uint256 is a data type thata stands for unsigned integer .**Internal** it means that the variable can only be accessed from within the current contract **artLength** represents the count of arts created by user.
+**uint256** is a data type that stands for unsigned integer .**Internal** it means that the variable can only be accessed from within the current contract
+**artLength** represents the count of arts created by user.
-**address internal cUsdTokenAddress =0x874069Fa1Eb16D44d622F2e0Ca25eeA172369bC1;** To get ccUsdTokenAddres you need Celo Wallet,You can Install a Celo wallet extension from you browser extension store like chromestore.Finish the neccessary steps for registration.<>Choose you test network for our case we will go with **Alfajores Test Network**.Copy the address and head to [faucet](https://celo.org/developers/faucet) to claim free tokens for deploying your smart contract.
+**address internal cUsdTokenAddress =0x874069Fa1Eb16D44d622F2e0Ca25eeA172369bC1;**.**address* is used to represent account on the blockchain.To get ccUsdTokenAddres you need Celo Wallet,You can Install a Celo wallet extension from you browser extension store like chromestore.Finish the neccessary steps for registration.<>Choose you test network for our case we will go with **Alfajores Test Network**.This is an EVM-compatible blockchain developed by Celo.
+It serves as a testnet for Celo, allowing developers to experiment and deploy their smart contracts in a controlled environment before deploying to the main Celo network.
+Alfajores offers a low-cost and developer-friendly platform for testing and showcasing applications built on Celo.Copy the address and head to [faucet](https://celo.org/developers/faucet) to claim free tokens for deploying your smart contract.

 ```
     constructor(address _cUsdTokenAddress) {
         cUsdTokenAddress = _cUsdTokenAddress;
     }
 ```

-_constructor_ is executed automatically once when the contract is deployed to the blockchain.
+**constructor** is executed automatically once when the contract is deployed to the blockchain.
 The primary goal of the constructor in this context is to set the address of the Celo USD (cUSD) token, which is represented by the cUsdTokenAddress state variable.By setting this address during deployment, the contract can later reference it for operations involving the cUSD token, such as transferring funds or checking balances.

 ```
 struct Art {
 address payable owner;